aileot/nvim-laurel/REFERENCE.md

   - `buffer`: (number?)
 Create command in the buffer of the next value.
 Without 0 or no following number, create autocmd to current buffer by itself.

+  Note: The `:desc` key can be omitted if the description is written in the first argument of `extra-opts` and does not match against any other keys of `extra-opts`.
+  However, unlike other macros, if `?pattern` is also omitted, `autocmd!` additionally requires at least one other `extra-opts` key to omit `:desc`.

 - `callback`: (string|function) Set either callback function or Ex command.
 A callback is interpreted as Lua function by default.
 To set Ex command, you have three options: